engmaths/emat30008/software/check.md

 # Software check

 The first step is to open a terminal, which allows you to enter commands into a prompt.
-For Windows users, you can use Git CMD (installed with git) to open a terminal.
+For Windows users, you can use Git Bash (installed with git) to open a terminal.
 Alternatively, you can open the Microsoft Store and install a program called Windows Terminal, which provides a nice Unix-like terminal.